 Step 5: Formulating processes for the remote work

-Processes are better formulated in the process, so we can’t really plan them on the go.
-But, it’s better to have a framework for everything in terms of remote work.
-The lack of self-organization, and different distracting factors will probably impact your employees.
-Especially those, who had no freelance experience in their life.
+Processes are better formulated during creation; we can’t handle them as effectively on the fly.
+So, it’s better to have a framework for everything related to remote work.
+The lack of self-organization, and different distracting factors will probably impact your employees, especially those who have had no freelance experience.

-So, the rule of thumb is: create a framework for every process you can create it for.
+So, the rule of thumb is to create a framework for every process you can create one for.

-- Set remote culture across the working process, e.g. make a tradition to greet each other at the morning when the work has started, or schedule calls for that purpose
+- Set the remote culture across the working process, e.g. make it the custom to greet each other in the morning at the start of the workday or schedule calls for that purpose.

 Unlike office work, short discussions can take too much time.
-So it’s good to have a framework or a prompt document for everything.
-This will reduce the number of unwanted calls and discussions, as well as provide a more clear way for employees to handle their daily tasks.
+So, it’s good to have a framework or a prompt document for everything.
+This will reduce the number of unwanted calls and discussions, as well as provide a clearer way for employees to handle their daily tasks.

 The outcome: processual frameworks that can guide your remote workers through everyday activities.

-Applied process frameworks won’t be perfect from the start, so we need to adjust them to the reality after some time.
-For the sake of optimization we can use what we’ve documented to understand what can be improved.
+Applied process frameworks won’t be perfect from the start, so we need to adjust them to the reality after some time has elapsed.
+For the sake of optimization, we can use what we’ve documented to understand what can be improved.

-Another way to spot the performance bottlenecks in your daily operations is to conduct a 360 degree review.
-The concept of 360 review is not new in the software development universe, and it’s basically some sort of a group psychotherapy.
-Employees and managers of different levels are gathered to give feedback to each other, forming a 360 view of their working relations, communication, and interaction.
-These meetings are usually held with members of one team, or people who closely interact with each other.
+Another way to spot the performance bottlenecks in your daily operations is to conduct a 360-degree review.
+The 360-degree review concept is not new in the software development universe, and it’s basically a sort of group psychotherapy.
+Employees and managers of different levels are gathered to give feedback to each other, forming a 360-degree view of their working relations, communication, and interaction.
+These meetings are usually held with members of one team or people who closely interact with each other.

 Remote work tips and best practices

 Modification of your remote organization will be a continuous process for sure.
-After you finish working on your internal processes, you can return back to change the line-up of the remote team, or provide more reliable ways to communicate.
+After you finish working on your internal processes, you can go back to change the lineup of the remote team or provide more reliable ways to communicate.

 Take care of data security

 Remote workers and companies in particular operate in a more vulnerable environment than the office.
 There are a couple of reasons why: workers may install unlicensed software, pass credentials through unprotected channels, ignore security system messages, or neglect antivirus software.
-Company-wise, when the access to corporate systems and resources is shared via remote PCs, it becomes accessible for different types of fraud as well.
+Company-wise, access to corporate systems and resources shared via remote PCs becomes accessible to different types of fraud as well.

 First of all, your system administration and IT department are in charge of providing secure access, setting VPN, and installing required software on the remote computers.
 Security issues deserve separate discussion, so you might read our article on how to choose fraud protection software.

-Secondly, you might instruct your workers on how to pass credentials and get access to sensitive information properly.
-Ask your HR department to compose a letter, or create a guiding document where this information can be stored for employees.
+Secondly, instruct your workers how to pass credentials and access sensitive information properly.
+Ask your HR department to compose a letter or create a guiding document where this information is available to employees.
 Include general information on security ethics, like tips for better passwords, SSL certification.
-Then make sure to tell about popular fraud types, like fishing, or man in the middle attack.
+Then be sure to provide information about popular fraud types, like phishing, or the man-in-the-middle attack.

 Devote more time for planning meetings

-Online conversations are a major part of working remotely, so different instruments for calls and messaging would become your second home.
-From that moment, it’s important to plan the meetings more precisely, as it may take most of the working day if planned incorrectly.
+Online conversations are a major part of working remotely, so different instruments for calls and messaging will become your second home.
+From that moment, it’s important to plan meetings more precisely, as it may take most of the working day if planned incorrectly.

-The second issue is a difference in time zones: if you have three persons located in Phoenix, Brussels, and Tallinn, it will be challenging to actually set a convenient time for everyone.
+The second issue is a difference in time zones.
+If you have three people, one located in Phoenix, one in Brussels, and one in Tallinn, it will be challenging to actually set a convenient meeting time for everyone.
 So, here we can recommend you:

 - Rely more on meeting planners and specific planners for different time zones, like WorldClock.
 There are numerous free alternatives on the web that instantly calculate time differences.

-- Plan in advance even some daily meetings, so that your attendees arrange their time, if it’s early in the morning/late evening.
+- Plan in advance – even some daily meetings – so that your attendees arrange their time if it’s early morning/late evening.

 Consider communication format hierarchy

-Different formats of online communication suggest different speeds of information exchange, and sets some limits on what type of information we can transmit.
-The hierarchy of these channels is a no brainer:
+Different formats of online communication have different speeds of information exchange and set some limits on what type of information we can transmit.
+The hierarchy of these channels is a no-brainer.

-- Video communication is the primary channel, as it allows us to transmit more types of data, and make it fast and convenient.
+- Video communication is the primary channel, as it allows us to transmit more types of data and makes it fast and convenient.

-- Audio conversation is a traditional call.
-Faster than text, but limited compared to video call.
+- Audio conversation is a traditional call – faster than text but limited compared to a video call.

-- Instant messaging or any type of live chat.
-Utilized the most to discuss something quickly.
+- Instant messaging or any type of live chat is utilized the most to discuss something quickly.

-- Emails.
-The slowest channel, used mostly to run the conversation in the background.
+- Emails are the slowest channel, used mostly to run the conversation in the background.